sandeep-1511/TASKS/README.md

 TASK-1 : Deploy hello-world-python-app using Dockerfile
 ---------------------------------------------------------------
 - Firstly we need to clone the github repository (task-sheet) and write a docker file in that repo.
+- Then we need to install docker .By using following commands.

+        curl -fsSL https://get.docker.com -o get-docker.sh
+        sh get-docker.sh

-- Then we need to install docker . aftr installing docker check docker wheather it is installed or not.
+- Aftr installing docker check docker wheather it is installed or not.
 - After writing the Dockerfile, create an image using command
--

            "docker build -t python-image . "

 - By using docker image create docker container using commnd